tvsbrent/wp-smurfy-mech-data/README.md

 6. You should now see an entry for "Display Smurfy Mech Data" in the list of available plugins.
 7. Cick the "activate" link for the plugin.

-If everything works, your Smurfy links should now look look something like this:
+If everything works, your Smurfy links should now look something like this:

 **Link Collapsed**